ravendb/docs/version_2_5/docs/studio/Tasks.markdown

 Select a CSV file and import it to this database

 ## Restore Database (will only appear in the system database)
 In order to restore from a previous backup you need to enter the backup location, an optional location for the database and a name for the database.
+Also there is a possibility to force a defragmentation by checking `Defrag` option.
 ![Tasks Fig 4](Images/studio_tasks_4.PNG)